-APPENDIX A: CODE OF ETHICAL PRINCIPLES AND STANDARDS OF PROFESSIONAL PRACTICE OF THE SOCIETY OF INDUSTRIAL AND OFFICE REALTORS® PREAMBLE TO THE CODE Code Applicability and Intended Effects Administration, Interpretation and Enforcement Timely Filing of Ethics Complaints and Dispute Resolution Requests 97 Other Professional Codes Understanding the Code: Recurrent Terms and Concepts Relationship Parties Party to an Act Pertinent Facts 98 CODE OF ETHICAL PRINCIPLES AND STANDARDS OF PROFESSIONAL PRACTICE 100 Principle 1 - Act in the Best Interest of Those Who Should Benefit from Your Conduct Principle 2 - Be Honest at All Times and with All Parties Principle 3 - Honor Your Fiduciary Duties Principle 4 - Be Sensitive to Potential Conflicts of Interest Principle 5 - Disclose and Obtain Approval for Self-Dealing Principle 6 - Document All Agreements and Keep Accurate Records Principle 7 - Do Not Discriminate Principle 8 - Obey the Law Principle 9 - Other Codes Govern Certain Activities Principle 10 - Be Truthful in All Representations and Advertising Principle 11 - Do Not Make False or Misleading Statements about Others Principle 12 - Disclose the Nature of Your Relationship Principle 13 - Offer to Cooperate with and Compensate Other Real Estate Professionals Principle 14 - Do Not Interfere with the Relationships or Rights of Other Real Estate Professionals Principle 15 - Cooperate in All Professional Standards Proceedings Principle 16 - Resolve Financial Disputes through Mediation and/or Arbitration 110 APPENDIX B: SIOR CODE OF CONDUCT 112 SIOR Code of Conduct CIOIX GOOD OF CONQUEST.
-APPENDIX C: APPLICATION ETHICS COMPLAINT PROCEDURES 113 Filing an Application Ethics Complaint 113 What are the grounds for denying admission to SIOR?
+APPENDIX A: CODE OF ETHICAL PRINCIPLES AND STANDARDS OF PROFESSION.
+PRACTICE OF THE SOCIETY OF INDUSTRIAL AND OFFICE REALTORS® TACTICE OF THE SOCIETY OF INDUSTRIAL AND OFFICE REALTORS 90 PREAMBLE TO THE CODE 96 Code Applicability and Intended Effects Administration, Interpretation and Enforcement Timely Filing of Ethics Complaints and Dispute Resolution Requests Other Professional Codes Understanding the Code: Recurrent Terms and Concepts Relationship Parties Party to an Act Pertinent Facts CODE OF FTUICAL PRINCIPLES AND STANDARDS OF PROFESSIONAL PRACTICE 400 CODE OF ETHICAL PRINCIPLES AND STANDARDS OF PROFESSIONAL PRACTICE Principle 1 - Act in the Best Interest of Those Who Should Benefit from Your Conduct Principle 2 - Be Honest at All Times and with All Parties Principle 2 - Be Honest at Ali Times and with Ali Parties Principle 3 - Honor Your Fiduciary Duties Principle 4 - Be Sensitive to Potential Conflicts of Interest Principle 5 - Disclose and Obtain Approval for Self-Dealing Principle 6 - Document All Agreements and Keep Accurate Records Principle 7 - Do Not Discriminate Principle 8 - Obey the Law Principle 9 - Other Codes Govern Certain Activities Principle 10 - Be Truthful in All Representations and Advertising Principle 11 - Do Not Make False or Misleading Statements about Others 107 Principle 12 - Disclose the Nature of Your Relationship Principle 13 - Offer to Cooperate with and Compensate Other Real Estate Professionals Principle 14 - Do Not Interfere with the Relationships or Rights of Other Real Estate 108 Professionals Principle 15 - Cooperate in All Professional Standards Proceedings Principle 16 - Resolve Financial Disputes through Mediation and/or Arbitration 110 APPENDIX B: SIOR CODE OF CONDUCT 112 SIOR Code of Conduct APPENDIX C: APPLICATION ETHICS COMPLAINT PROCEDURES Filing an Application Ethics Complaint What are the grounds for denying admission to SIOR?
 How do I file an application ethics complaint?
 Where do I send a completed complaint form?
 What happens to the membership application after a complaint is submitted?
 What are my obligations if I file a complaint?
 113